Two investors urge career Website company DHI to go on the block

-BOSTON (Reuters) - Two activist investors on Monday urged DHI Group Inc, which offers specialized career websites, to sell itself and said they had already spoken with potential buyers.
+BOSTON, June 15 (Reuters) - Two activist investors on Monday urged DHI Group Inc, which offers specialized career websites, to sell itself and said they have already spoken with potentially interested buyers.

-Barington Capital Group LP and Ancora Advisors LLC said DHI, formerly Dice Holdings, lagged behind its peers but could perform better under new management.
+Barington Capital Group LP and Ancora Advisors LLC said DHI, formerly Dice Holdings, is lagging behind its peers but could perform better under new management.

 “A sale of the company to a strategic or a private equity buyer is the best way to maximize value for all shareholders,” Barington’s James Mitarotonda and Ancora’s Fred DiSanto wrote to DHI Board Chairman Peter Ezersky in a letter dated June 15.

-Jennifer Milan, the company’s director of investor relations, acknowledged the letter had been received but declined to comment on it.

-The company said last week it would update investors on its strategic initiatives at an investor day event scheduled for Tuesday.

-DHI’s share price was trading at $9.06, down 0.98 percent, on Monday, with the broader stock market also lower.
+DHI’s share price, trading at $9, fell 1.31 percent on Monday as the broader stock market was also lower.
 Since January, DHI has lost roughly 10 percent of its value.

-Barington and Ancora are working together to push for change and said they jointly own about 4 percent of DHI’s stock.

-The two investors said the company’s Dice.com technology and engineering site didn’t offer substantive job postings from Google, Uber or Facebook and were under-represented in terms of jobs in the high-growth Silicon Valley market.
+The two investors said the company’s Dice.com technology and engineering site does not offer substantive job postings from Google, Uber or Facebook and is under-represented in the high-growth Silicon Valley market.

 The investors also said DHI’s $186 million in stock buybacks failed to boost the share price.